General Neurology

 • The possibility of thiamine deficiency should be considered carefully in all patients with a history of alcoholism, malnutrition (eg, anorexia nervosa), or protracted vomiting (eg, hyperemesis gravidarum), with an emphasis on low-threshold diagnosis and prompt treatment. | |

 • In patients with Wernicke encephalopathy, rapid and aggressive treatment with parenteral thiamine is critical to prevent progression to Korsakoff disease and also to prevent fatal outcomes.
-This should be done prior to administration of glucose-enriched fluids. |
+This should be done before administration of glucose-enriched fluids. |

-Thiamine supplementation of some staple food products (eg, flour) is an easy and safe measure that can potentially improve the thiamine reserve of different human groups and function as a means of primary prevention of thiamine-deficiency disorders (58).
+Thiamine supplementation of some staple food products (eg, flour) is an easy and safe measure that can potentially improve the thiamine reserve of different human groups and function as a means of primary prevention of thiamine-deficiency disorders (71).

 Because alcohol abuse is the primary cause of Korsakoff disease, moderation of or abstinence from alcohol is an important preventative measure.
-However, because alcoholics often have multiple presentations with thiamine-deficient states and because they often present after significant neurologic damage has occurred, prevention opportunities are constrained even with optimal recognition and medical management.
-The possibility of thiamine deficiency should be considered carefully in all patients with a history of alcoholism, malnutrition, or protracted vomiting, with an emphasis on low-threshold diagnosis and prompt treatment (188).
-Recognition and treatment of maternal Wernicke-Korsakoff syndrome (eg, with hyperemesis gravidarum) can decrease the frequency of chronic neurologic sequelae and also the number of maternal deaths (180).
-Similarly, earlier recognition and treatment of Wernicke-Korsakoff syndrome in patients with anorexia nervosa can decrease the frequency of chronic neurologic sequelae in such patients (123).
+However, because alcoholics often have multiple presentations with thiamine-deficient states and often present after significant neurologic damage has occurred, prevention opportunities are constrained even with optimal recognition and medical management.
+The possibility of thiamine deficiency should be considered carefully in all patients with a history of alcoholism, malnutrition, or protracted vomiting, with an emphasis on low-threshold diagnosis and prompt treatment (218).
+Recognition and treatment of maternal Wernicke-Korsakoff syndrome (eg, with hyperemesis gravidarum) can decrease the frequency of chronic neurologic sequelae and also the number of maternal deaths (210).
+Similarly, earlier recognition and treatment of Wernicke-Korsakoff syndrome in patients with anorexia nervosa can decrease the frequency of chronic neurologic sequelae in such patients (146).

-Ishibashi and colleagues reported that the acute axonal polyneuropathy (ie, beriberi) associated with Wernicke-Korsakoff encephalopathy can improve within 2 weeks after intravenous thiamine infusion (66).
-More typically, the peripheral neuropathic manifestations improve slowly over a period of months so that many are walking fairly normally within 6 months (148).
+Ishibashi and colleagues reported that the acute axonal polyneuropathy (ie, beriberi) associated with Wernicke-Korsakoff encephalopathy can improve within 2 weeks after intravenous thiamine infusion (80).
+More typically, the peripheral neuropathic manifestations improve slowly over a period of months so that many are walking fairly normally within 6 months (176).

-Few studies have compared neuropathology in different time periods at the same institution to assess whether there have been changes in the recognition and management of Wernicke encephalopathy.
-In an autopsy study from Norway, the authors compared two time periods (1975–1979 and 1983–1987) and found a considerable, albeit not statistically significant, reduction of the frequency of active and inactive Wernicke encephalopathy in alcoholics, suggesting that diagnostic and therapeutic procedures had improved over this time interval (96).
+Few studies have compared neuropathology in different periods at the same institution to assess whether there have been changes in the recognition and management of Wernicke encephalopathy.
+In an autopsy study from Norway, the authors compared two time periods (1975–1979 and 1983–1987) and found a considerable, albeit not statistically significant, reduction of the frequency of active and inactive Wernicke encephalopathy in alcoholics, suggesting that diagnostic and therapeutic procedures had improved over this time interval (111).

-Persistent global amnesia can occur as a consequence of a number of neurologic disorders, including cerebrovascular accidents, rupture and surgical repair of anterior communicating artery aneurysms, encephalitis, and anoxia.
+Persistent global amnesia can occur as a consequence of a number of neurologic disorders, including cerebrovascular accidents, rupture, and surgical repair of anterior communicating artery aneurysms, encephalitis, and anoxia.
 The presentation of the amnesic syndrome may be strikingly similar regardless of etiology; therefore, these neurologic conditions should all be considered in the differential diagnosis.
 Traumatic brain injury may occasionally result in a selective memory disorder as well.
 Because patients under the influence of alcohol are prone to head injury from falls and other accidents, it is important to rule out a traumatic etiology.

-A careful history of alcohol consumption and nutritional status are of primary importance in the differential diagnosis.
+A careful history of alcohol consumption and nutritional status is of primary importance in the differential diagnosis.
 A history of Wernicke encephalopathy allows a confident diagnosis of Korsakoff disease as a chronic sequela, but Korsakoff disease can occasionally occur without signs of a preceding Wernicke encephalopathy.
 Attention to the course of illness is critical because the memory disorder seen in Alzheimer disease is progressive, whereas it is stable in established Korsakoff disease.

 Severe memory disorders can also be seen in the context of more global intellectual deterioration.
-A diagnosis of alcoholic dementia is warranted if patients demonstrate, in addition to amnesia, severe deficits in conceptual and problem-solving abilities as well as marked impairments on visuospatial and visuo-constructive tasks (141; 137).
+A diagnosis of alcoholic dementia is warranted if patients demonstrate, in addition to amnesia, severe deficits in conceptual and problem-solving abilities as well as marked impairments on visuospatial and visuo-constructive tasks (167; 163).
 In contrast to the acute onset of Korsakoff disease, the global cognitive deficits seen in alcoholic dementia usually develop more gradually.

-• Korsakoff disease is a clinical diagnosis that is based on the identification of the characteristic amnesic syndrome, usually following an episode or episodes of Wernicke encephalopathy and occurring in the context of a history of alcohol abuse, malnutrition, or protracted vomiting. | |
+• Korsakoff disease is a clinical diagnosis based on the identification of the characteristic amnesic syndrome, usually following an episode or episodes of Wernicke encephalopathy and occurring in the context of a history of alcohol abuse, malnutrition, or protracted vomiting. | |

 • A diagnosis of Korsakoff disease can be made only when the confusional state associated with Wernicke encephalopathy has sufficiently cleared. | |

-• A diagnosis of Korsakoff syndrome (or more specifically of Korsakoff disease) is warranted only when memory deficits are much more prominent than other cognitive disorders in the domains of language, visuoperceptual functioning, problem solving, and judgment. | |
+• A diagnosis of Korsakoff syndrome (or, more specifically, of Korsakoff disease) is warranted only when memory deficits are much more prominent than other cognitive disorders in language, visuoperceptual functioning, problem-solving, and judgment. | |

 • Repeated episodes of subclinical Wernicke encephalopathy, or episodes of frank but unrecognized Wernicke encephalopathy, may cause Korsakoff syndrome, leaving patients with debilitating permanent memory impairments. | |